Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The Proto-Kasner Region

-We now proceed in largely the same manner as in the region $\mathcal{O}$ (Section~\ref{sec:oscillations}): always assume the bootstraps, we begin as in Section~\ref{sub:osc_prelim} with some preliminary estimates on $- r \dot{r}$ and $\tilde{A}$, then as in \ref{sub:bessel} we use these together with the equation (\ref{eq:phi_evol_2}) written in the Bessel form to find precise asymptotics for the scalar field $\phi$.
-Finally one concludes using these Bessel asymptotics to close estimates for $Q$ and $\Omega^2$ as in \ref{sub:osc_qomega}.
+We now proceed in largely the same manner as in the region $\mathcal{O}$.
+Always assuming the bootstraps, we begin as in Section~\ref{sub:osc_prelim} with some preliminary estimates on $- r \dot{r}$ and $\tilde{A}$, then as in Section~\ref{sub:bessel} we use these together with the equation (\ref{eq:phi_evol_2}) written in Bessel-like form to find precise asymptotics for the scalar field $\phi$.
+Finally one concludes using these Bessel asymptotics to close estimates for $Q$ and $\Omega^2$ as in Section~\ref{sub:osc_qomega}.
 We shall aim to be rather terse, as modifications from the analysis of the region $\mathcal{O}$ are generally minor.

-Before proceeding we briefly address how to deal with the difficulty \ref{block2} mentioned in Section \ref{sub:osc_kasner}.
-The idea is that the bootstrap (\ref{eq:pk_bootstrap_lapse}) now means that $\Omega^2$ is dominated by powers of $r^{-1}$, so terms in the system (\ref{eq:raych})--(\ref{eq:phi_evol_2}) involving $\Omega^2$ are generally ignorable (since $r^{-1} \lesssim e^{\delta_0 \ep^2}$ in the region under consideration).
-For instance consider the following expression arising in (\ref{eq:r_evol_2}):
+Before proceeding, we briefly address how to deal with the difficulty \ref{block2} mentioned in Section \ref{sub:osc_kasner}.
+The idea is that the new bootstrap (\ref{eq:pk_bootstrap_lapse}) now means the smallness of $\Omega^2$ dominates by powers of $r^{-1}$, since $r^{-1} \lesssim e^{- \delta_0 \ep^{-2}}$ in the region under consideration.
+For instance, consider the following expression arising in (\ref{eq:r_evol_2}); in light of the bootstrap assumptions (\ref{eq:pk_bootstrap_lapse})--(\ref{eq:pk_bootstrap_Q}), one estimates